JokerQyou/maupassant-hugo/README_zh.md

 [params]
-    subtitle = "What else did you expect me to say?" description = "A nook preserved in Cyperspace where I can be myself." keywords = "MyNook,博客,Web,软件,Python"
+    subtitle = "What else did you expect me to say?" description = "A nook preserved in Cyberspace where I can be myself." keywords = "MyNook,博客,Web,软件,Python"

     [author]